Financial assistance programmes

 Press release: A new start for jobs and growth in Greece (276.11 KB - PDF)

 The Commission also strengthened its offer of technical assistance and expertise, through its dedicated Structural Reform Support Service (SRSS) established in July 2015.
 The SRSS mobilises expertise from the Commission services, national administrations and international organisations to design and monitor reforms, across nearly all reform areas.

 Plan for technical cooperation in support of structural reforms (176.62 KB - PDF)

-An overview of disbursements of European Stability Mechanism (ESM) financial assistance in the context of the third economic adjustment programme for Greece is provided on the ESM website.
+An overview of disbursements of European Stability Mechanism (ESM) financial assistance in the context of the ongoing stability support programme for Greece is provided on the ESM website.

-Timeline and background on third economic adjustment programme for Greece
+Timeline and background on the stability support programme for Greece